SJV-S/OpenCelerator/README.md

 #### Mac

 How to run Ventura and Sonoma: [video](https://youtu.be/Z7QvzlWNH2M)<br>
-Note that the video instructs you to run the app the first time by right-clicking and selecting "Open" instead of left-clicking.
+NOTE: The video instructs you to run the app the first time by right-clicking and selecting "Open" instead of left-clicking.

 How to run on Sequoia: [video](https://www.youtube.com/watch?v=scdAMJDGJvA)